medir-la-inclinacion-imu-arduino-filtro-complementario

 Signal Filtering in an IMU

 For this reason, it is common to use a simpler filter called the complementary filter.
-In reality, the complementary filter can be considered a simplification of the Kalman filter that completely dispenses with statistical analysis.
+In fact, the complementary filter can be considered a simplification of the Kalman filter that completely dispenses with statistical analysis.

-Where A and B are two constants that can initially be taken as 0.98 and 0.02, respectively.
+Where A and B are two constants that, initially, can be taken as 0.98 and 0.02 respectively.
 We can calibrate the filter simply by varying the values of A and B as long as we meet the condition that they sum to 1.

 arduino-giroscopio-filtro-complementario